Khamenei warns Islamic Republic is a 'mighty tree' that cannot be uprooted | Law-Order

 While many officials have struck an uncompromising tone, a top adviser to Khamenei was cited this week as questioning whether police should be enforcing headscarf-wearing - rare criticism of state efforts to impose the hijab.
 Amini's death and the crackdown have drawn condemnation from the United States and other Western powers, prompting new sanctions on Iranian officials and adding to tensions at a time when talks to revive a 2015 nuclear deal are at a standstill.

-State television showed pro-government rallies in Tehran for the birthday of Islam's Prophet Mohammad.
-And a state-affiliated Islamic body called on Iranians to chant Islam's rallying cry of "Allahu Akbar" (God is Greatest) after dark on Saturday.
-Many protesters have chanted anti-government slogans from their windows and roofs at night.
+State television showed pro-government rallies in Tehran for the birthday of Prophet Mohammad, and called for chanting Islam's rallying cry of "Allahu Akbar" (God is Greatest) after dark on Saturday.
+Many protesters have chanted anti-government slogans from their homes at night.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)